aspauldingcode/wallpaper/README.md

 You can unload or reload the launch agent with the following commands:
 - Unload: `launchctl unload ~/Library/LaunchAgents/com.aspauldingcode.wallpaper.plist`
 - Reload: `launchctl load ~/Library/LaunchAgents/com.aspauldingcode.wallpaper.plist`

----

-Let me know if you'd like to adjust or add anything else to the README!